Saša Maksimović (footballer)

-Saša Maksimović (born 18 December 1999) is a Bosnian professional footballer who plays as a midfielder for Bosnian Premier League club Sloboda Tuzla and the Bosnia and Herzegovina U21 national team.
+Saša Maksimović (born 18 December 1999) is a Bosnian professional footballer who plays as a midfielder for German Oberliga Baden-Württemberg club VfR Aalen.

 He started his career at Borac Šamac, before joining the youth team of Sloboda in 2017.
 In 2018, Maksimović was promoted to the Sloboda first team, after which he was sent on loan to Zvijezda Gradačac in January 2019.
 He came back to Sloboda when his loan ended.

 Club career

 Early career

 A product of the Borac Šamac academy, Maksimović made a move to the Sloboda Tuzla academy in February 2017.
 He made his professional debut for Sloboda on 12 May 2018, playing 9 minutes in a Bosnian Premier League match against Mladost Doboj Kakanj, scoring his first goal for the club.
 He was then loaned out to First League of FBiH club Zvijezda Gradačac on 25 January 2019.
 On 11 June 2020, Maksimović returned from his loan to the club and also extended his contract until June 2021 with Sloboda.